 Note: Same-sex marriage is legal across the U.S. and in Ohio.
 However, issues of parenthood have not been addressed since 2002.
 Consult an Ohio attorney who specializes in assisted reproductive technologies.

 Schedule a consultation with one of the reproductive endocrinologists and infertility experts at Ohio Reproductive Medicine.
 We appreciate that each patient is unique and has individual needs, so we personalize a treatment plan based on your needs.

 Generally, women generally receive a physical exam, medical and health history, and blood tests for hormone analysis.
 Men will receive a physical exam, medical and health history, semen analysis to determine quality and quantity, density, motility, and the shape of the sperm.
 This is the time to ask your questions.
 Discussion of financial issues will also occur.

 Our Ohio Reproductive Medicine team is highly educated and experienced in LGBT reproductive planning and will be happy to discuss your needs and assist you to help complete the required procedures to make your dreams come true.

 Ohio Reproductive Medicine works closed with Cryobiology, a donor sperm bank for anonymous and directed donor services.
-We also have established working relationships with Reproductive Diagnostics, a diagnostics laboratory that offers semen analysis, and cryopreservation (Freezing) and Vitrification of sperm, eggs and embryos, and sperm washing procedures, and Preimplantation Genetic Diagnosis.
+We also have established working relationships with Reproductive Diagnostics, a diagnostics laboratory that offers semen analysis, cryopreservation (Freezing), and Vitrification of sperm, eggs, and embryos, sperm washing procedures, and Preimplantation Genetic Diagnosis.